DCM Christianity & the life of the mind, An Introduction

 10:00 a.m.
 Light breakfast, coffee & tea

 10:30 a.m.
-It’s About Time - Katherine Blundell (Astrophysics) and Stephen Blundell (Physics)
+Creation Talk - Katherine Blundell (Astrophysics) and Stephen Blundell (Physics)

 11:30 a.m.
 What does it mean to be human? - Elaine Storkey (Philosophy & Sociology)